craigfay/.vim/tips.md

 Use `ci}` to replace the contents of inside the current curly bracket pair.
 Use `yi'` to yank everything inside the enclosing single quotes.
 Use `ya"` to yank the enclosing double quotes and everything inside.
+Use `yap` to yank the entire paragraph.
+Use `va{` while select everything inside and including the surrounding curly brace.
+Use `%` to jump to the corresponding bracket that you're hovering over.
+Use `V` to select the current line in visual mode.
 Prefix any yank with `“*` to copy to the system clipboard.

+Use `<ctrl d>` and `<ctrl u>` to jump up and down by a half-page.

+When in visual mode, press `V` to change to selects entire lines.
+Press `o` in visual mode to toggle your cursor between the start and end of your selection.

 # Command Mode